Fake projective planes

-\ni{\bf 5.13.
+\ni{\bf 5.15.
 Remark.} To the best of our knowledge, only three fake projective planes were known before the present work.
-The first one was constructed by Mumford [Mu] and it corresponds to the pair $(a,p) = (7,2)$; see 5.9.
-Two more examples have been given by Ishida and Kato [IK] making use of the discrete subgroups of ${\rm PGL}_3(\bQ_2)$, which act simply transitively on the set of vertices of the Bruhat-Tits building of the latter, constructed by Cartwright, Mantero, Steger and Zappa.
+The first one was constructed by Mumford [Mu] and it corresponds to the pair $(a,p) = (7,2)$; see 5.11.
+Two more examples were given by Ishida and Kato [IK] making use of the discrete subgroups of ${\rm PGL}_3(\bQ_2)$, which act simply transitively on the set of vertices of the Bruhat-Tits building of the latter, constructed by Cartwright, Mantero, Steger and Zappa.
 In both of these examples, $(a,p)$ equals $(15,2)$.
-We have just learnt from JongHae Keum that he has constructed a fake projective plane which is birational to a cyclic cover of degree $7$ of a Dolgachev surface.
-This fake projective plane admits an automorphism of order $7$, so it appears to us that it corresponds to the pair $(7,2)$, and its fundamental group is the group $\Lambda^+$ of 5.7 for a suitable choice of a maximal parahoric subgroup $P_7$ of $G(\bQ_7 )$.
+JongHae Keum has recently constructed a fake projective plane in [Ke] which is birational to a cyclic cover of degree $7$ of a Dolgachev surface.
+This fake projective plane admits an automorphism of order $7$, so it appears to us that it corresponds to the pair $(7,2)$, and its fundamental group is the group $\Lambda^+$ of 5.9 for a suitable choice of a maximal parahoric subgroup $P_7$ of $G(\bQ_7 )$.

 3mm

 \ni

 2mm